A strong product development process requires planning and smart product strategy. Follow these 7 steps to create a successful project plan.

 So if your multi-year project plan has daily tasks, there’s a problem.
 Because unless the project is just a series of repetitive, done-it-before tasks (in which case, it’s probably not a product development project in the first place), there is no way to effectively track and manage this level of detail.

 When you see a product strategy that’s laid out this way, it’s usually just a sign of inexperienced project managers and/or management.

 The corollary to too much detail is too little detail.

 If your plan says, “a month to design, a month to test, and then we’ll build thousands,” it hasn’t been thought through adequately.
-Make sure that you’ve at least identified the major steps in your product development process, with rough resource estimates included.
+Make sure you’ve at least identified the major steps in your product development process with rough resource estimates included.